GallowayLabMIT/protocols/docs/protocols/in_vitro_transcription/circRNA_synthesis.rst

 Generating IVT linear DNA template from plasmid
 ==================================================================

 Our IVT platform relies on PCR amplification using a universal primer pair and a plasmid harboring the CDS of interest as template to generate the IVT template.
-The forward and reverse primers bind to the 5' and 3' beta globin UTR, respectively.
-The forward and reverse primers also encode the T7 polymerase promoter and the polyA tail, respectively.
+The forward and reverse primers bind to the T7 promoter and terminator, respectively.
+They also contain a polyA tail to promote non-circularized RNA degradation by RNase R.

 .. note:: Alternatively, one could encode these elements on the plasmid and generate IVT template via restriction digestion.
 Although obviating the need for PCR and using an expensive oligo, the downside of this method is variable polyA tail length due to truncation of long repeat A sequences in E. coli. `There is a report of reducing these recombination events, <10.1261/rna.069286.118>`_ if someone is feeling ambitious and would like to build/test this :)